Seagate adds storage for drones and other mobile devices

 Available first in China this March through an exclusive partnership with JingDong, one of China’s largest online retailers, the Seagate Joy Drive is available in 1000GB (1TB) capacity and has a price in China of 660 CNY ($99).
 Seagate is also evaluating potential future markets and partners for this product.

-Seagate also has new fast SSD flash drives ranging in price from $130 to $400, with capacities of 500GB to 1TB.
+Seagate also has new fast SSD flash drives ranging in price from $99 to $349, with capacities of 250GB to 1TB.
 Those are also shipping in the spring.

 Seagate has a new addition to its LaCie brand with the LaCie Rugged Secure device, which is built to withstand extreme conditions.
 It will cost $140 for 2TB and will ship in the spring.